-During Fashion Revolution Week 2020 we introduced you to sustainable fashion expert Vanessa Thompson from Unravelled Consultants and this week we have her first Q&A column answering the questions you, our readers, sent in.
-This is the first in what will be a monthly column on FashioNZ as we know there’s lots of confusion and lots of questions on this subject and we want to help you learn about it as we continue to learn to.
+During Fashion Revolution Week 2020 we introduced you to sustainable fashion expert Vanessa Thompson from Unravelled Consultants and this week we have her second Q&A column answering the questions you, our readers, sent in.
+This monthly column on FashioNZ is aimed to help you and us learn more about sustainable fashion as we know there’s lots of confusion and lots of questions on this subject.

 If you have a question for Vanessa please email it to us at [email protected] and we’ll forward them on to her.
-Thank you to everyone who submitted a question already, we’re excited to publish the first four answers from Vanessa.
+Thank you to everyone who submitted a question already, we’re excited to publish the next five answers from Vanessa.

 I have heard the term greenwashing mentioned a lot when it comes to sustainable/ethical fashion but how do you actually find out whether or not a brand is telling the truth about their practices?
 I have seen the ethical fashion report the past few years but not sure how reliable that information is? – Anna R